jun7/wyebadblock/README.md

 And add the user.css to your browser as user css.
 For wyeb, just copy the user.css to the conf dir.

-Make sure the huge css takes mamory a lot.
+Make sure the huge css takes RAM a lot.
+Also it is often used to detect adblock.

 ## Disabling